-The following definitions and resources have been taken from the University of Miami School of Medicine Office of Research Education and Training website (http://researchedu.med.miami.edu/x18.xml).
+The following definitions and resources were taken from the University of Miami School of Medicine Office of Research Education and Training website.

 Scientific Misconduct includes Fabrication, Falsification, and Plagiarism.
-A formal definition of Scientific Misconduct from the DHHS is still pending; however there is general consensus of the elements.
+A formal definition of Scientific Misconduct from the DHHS is still pending; however, there is general consensus of the elements.